MammarDr/URLShortner-PureJS/README.md

 # URLShortner
-A sleek and user-friendly front-end for a URL Shortener, powered by [API Name].
+A sleek and user-friendly front-end for a URL Shortener, powered by Dhiya's API.
 Easily shorten long URLs and share them with a clean, modern interface.

 ✨ **Features**:
-- Shorten long URLs using the [API Name] API.
+- Shorten long URLs using the Dhiya's API.
 - Copy shortened links to the clipboard with one click.
 - Responsive design for seamless use on all devices.
 - Lightweight and fast, with no backend required.

 🛠️ **Built With**:
 - HTML, CSS, and JavaScript for the front-end.
-- [API Name] for URL shortening.
+-  Dhiya's API for URL shortening.

 🚀 **Live Demo**: [Live Demo](https://mammardr.github.io/URLShortner-PureJS/)